hd-zero/hdzero-osd-font-library/README.md

 - font file format:

-  - .bmp format, 24bit color
+  - .bmp format, version 3 (in current release), 24bit color
   - Font size is 24x36
   - Font spacing of 0 or 6 pixels
   - if(r,g,b)==(127,127,127).
 Pixels are transparent.